CleverPumpkin/CrunchyCalendar/README.md

 A **light**, **powerful** and **easy to use** Calendar Widget with a number out of the box features:
 * Infinite vertical scrolling in both directions;
 * Setting date boundaries to restrict scrolling inside of a specific time period;
-* Single / multiple / range dates selection;
+* Single / multiple / range dates selection / week selection;
 * Pre-selecting dates;
 * Color customization;
 * Displaying color indicators;
 * Setting own custom ItemDecoration;
 * Presented as a View subclass which can be displayed everywhere: in Activity, Fragment or Dialog, or can be integrated into another custom View.

 ![alt text](images/calendar.jpg)